Aethaeran/Gamez/README.md

       *  -P PORT,    --port=PORT         Force webinterface to listen on this port
       *  -n,         --nolaunch          Don't start browser
       *  -d,         --daemon            Run in daemon mode (also no log on screen)
-      *  -D,         --disabledebug      Disable Debug Log (will keep the log file smaller)
+      *  -D,         --debug             Debug Log to screen (overwrites the no screen looging by -d)

 <hr />